Jan Malcolm: Career

-Jan Malcolm served as Health Commissioner under three governors of Minnesota.
-She was appointed by Mark Dayton after her predecessor, Ed Ehlinger, resigned.
-She was originally brought on to help with complaints about elder abuse, which she was able to solve after eight months.
-Through the COVID-19 pandemic she faced intense criticism from the Republican party, facing repeated calls to remove her from her position.
+Most notably, Malcolm served as Health Commissioner under three different governors of Minnesota.
+Malcolm began her first term as Commissioner under Jesse Ventura.
+She served from 1999-2003 Nearly twenty years later, she was appointed by Mark Dayton after her predecessor, Ed Ehlinger, resigned.
+She was put in charge over 1,500 employees and a budget of over $600 million.
+Throughout the COVID-19 pandemic, she faced intense criticism from the Republican party, facing repeated calls to remove her from her position.